TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 * Total videos: 895,766 videos
 * Total videos found that match keywords: 55,618 videos
   * Total unprocessed videos: 9,649 videos
-* Total videos found that are processed and marked: 39 videos
+* Total videos found that are processed and marked: 36 videos
   * Non-Giftcard Robux Giveaways: 34 videos
-  * Information Collection: 3 videos
   * Phishing: 1 video
-  * Other: 1 video
+  * Information Collection: 1 video

 ### No Videos Found
 The following channels had nothing appear with manual searching.
 Videos may exist, but were not found.